jforget/raku-Hamilton2/doc/Hamilton.en.md

 --------

 This  table  stores  some   informations  about  the  path  generation processes.
-It will  remain the users why this or  that path generation produced no paths.
+It will  remind the users why this or  that path generation produced no paths.
 The record key is:

 * `map` the key from table `Maps`,